SolidChain-org/.github/profile/README.md

 ## Hi there 👋

-This is a collection of projects both free to use and paid services.
+This is a collection of open source projects.
 You can find me at @SlinkyPotato.

 <!--